Sold everywhere:

 How to prepare your house before photos

 You can take this opportunity to cut away weeds from your front or back garden.
-If you have toys, garden tools, hosepipes, or anything else like that laying on your greenery, remove them and store them away.
+And if you have any of the following lying in the garden, clear it away:

 Bathroom surfaces are notorious for showing every little mark.
 Clean them in advance of photos.